-In order to insert the edge to its location we'll use one of the following algs:
+In order to insert the edge piece into its position we'll use one of the following algs:

 Repeat that for the other three edge pieces.

-In order to achieve our objective (state 4) we'll use the following algorithm:
+In order to complete this step (reaching state 4) we'll use the following algorithm:

 This algorithm promotes the cube one state ahead each execution.

-Meaning that triggering this alg once, on state 1 will promote the cube to state 2, and so on.
-Therefore, you have to apply this alg 1-3 times to complete this step.
-(Click the "play" button on the animation 3 times, but wait for the algorightm to finish before clicking "play" again, remember to turn the upper face twice yourself (U2) before the last execution).
+Meaning that executing this alg once, on state 1 will promote the cube to state 2, and so on.
+Therefore, we'll have to apply this alg 1-3 times to complete this step.
+(Animation note: wait for the algorithm to finish before clicking "play" again, remember to turn the upper face twice yourself (U2) before the last execution).

 Pay attention!
-Executing this alg from the right angle (right position of the cude in your hands) is crucial. (for example, in step 3 it's important to execute this alg when the two correctly oriented edge pieces are facing to the back and the left faces and not to the front\right faces.
+Executing this alg from the correct angle (angle of the cube in your hands) is crucial.
+For example, in state 3 it's important to execute this alg when the two correctly oriented edge pieces are facing to the back and left faces, and not to the front\right faces.

-In this step there are only 2 different states:
+In this step there are only 2 different possible unsolved states:

-- Two well permuted corners are adjacent to each other.
+- When two well permuted corners are adjacent to each other.

-- Two well permuted corners are diagonal to each other.
+- When two well permuted corners are diagonal to each other.

 In order to complete this step we'll use the following algorithm: (Keep reading before executing)

-This algorithm rotates 3 corner pieces counter-clockwise, and leaves the fourth corner in place.
+This algorithm rotates 3 corner pieces counter-clockwise, and leaves the fourth corner untouched.

-If you have 2 adjacent well permuted corners- just turn the upper face once (U). that move will relocate the corners so there will be only one well permuted corner and another three needed to be rotated counter-clockwise.
-Now just execute the algorithm above (L R' U' R U L' U' R' U R), and by this single execution you actually completed this level. (remember to execute this algorithm from the right angle - the right position of the cube in your hand. see image above)
+If you have 2 adjacent well permuted corners- turn the upper face once clockwise (U).
+That move will reposition the corners into a situation which only one well permuted corner will remain while the other three corners needed to be rotated counter-clockwise.
+Now just execute the algorithm above, and by this single execution you actually completed this step (remember to execute this algorithm from the correct angle – when the well permuted corner is on the back right. see algorithm image above).

-If you have 2 diagonal well permuted corners just execute this algorithm above once (the angle doesn't matter), and by that, your cube state will change to two adjacent well permuted corners.
+If you have 2 diagonal well permuted corners- just execute this algorithm above once (the angle doesn't matter), and by that, your cube state will change into a two adjacent well permuted corners state.
 Then follow the two adjacent corners instructions above.

-In order to do that we'll use the two following algorithms:
+In order to do so we'll use the following algorithms:

-If you have only one well oriented corner (like in the alg images), then you are lucky - just execute the suitable alg once and complete this step.
+If you have only one well oriented corner (like in the alg images), then you are lucky - just execute the suitable alg once and finish this step.